fpeterek/strojove-uceni/insurance-claims/README.md

 ## Scaled Data

-First, we will try to trained the classifiers on scaled data.
+First, we will try to train the classifiers on scaled data.
 The data is scaled using an `sklearn.preprocessing.StandardScaler`.
 There are no attempts to classify unscaled data, all training and classification is performed on rescaled datasets.